-- In choosing finger food to served, think of foods that go well together, but vary in taste and flavor.
+- When choosing finger food to serve, think of foods that go well together, but vary in taste and flavor.

 - People love to snack, and the best rule of thumb for having finger foods at your party is to prepare at least three or four appetizers per guest.
 There are guests who prefer one delicacy over another and ignore the other varieties.

 - There are also guests who spend the entire time at the finger food table.
 Providing saucer sized plates for the finger foods helps keep the guests from eating until it's all gone.
 This can also allow them to move and socialize more.

 - Do not forget napkins.
 For finger foods, cocktail napkins are the correct size.

 - Food allergies can be present among some of your guests.
 The servers have to be aware of what ingredients are in the finger foods being served.
 If served on the table, label the foods properly if they contain nuts, seafood, wheat or other possible allergens.